 Recorded at The Pizza Express in Maidstone in December 1995, this recordings features Sarah Bissonnette's British All-stars.
 It runs a generous 72.45 minutes and incudes some unusal tunes, all give the special Probert treatment.

 The Personnel of the All-stars are George Probert reeds with Sarah Bissonnette tenor sax, Dave Copperwaithe on trumpet, Geoff Cole trombone, Pat Hawes at the piano, Andy Ford on banjo, Ken Matthews string bass and Pete Lay on ...
 [MORE]

-By the time of he 1972 Crane River Jazz Band reunion tour each of the original musicians had charted his own music course.
+By the time of the 1972 Crane River Jazz Band reunion tour each of the original musicians had charted his own music course.
 Thus the '72 band had a sound of its own, very distinct, very different from the uniqueness of the original Cranes.
 This CD is a tribute to the sound of the original Cranes by the only band in England who can pull it off!
 The personnel of the KC Trust Band was selected by leader NORMAN THATCHER in 1993.
-It is a strong ine-up, slightly ...
+It is a strong line-up, ...
 [MORE]

 WILTON CRAWLEY and his clarinet are featured here on 11 tracks with jazz greats Henry 'Red' Allen, trumpet, Charlie Holmes alto and tenor sax, Luis Russell on piano, Pops Foster on bass and Paul Barbarin on drums.